RomainLefeuvre/romainlefeuvre.github.io/content/event/GDR_GPL_25_VL_talk /index.md

 ---
 {{% callout note %}}
-Click on the **PDF** button above to download the poster.
+Click on the **PDF** button above to download the slides.

 {{% /callout %}}

-In person presentation at [2025 meeting of French Research Consortium in Computer Science](https://gdrgpl2025.sciencesconf.org/).
-This poster present a work currently in review.
+In person presentation at [2025 meeting of French Research Consortium in Computer Science](https://gdrgpl2025.sciencesconf.org/), of our ongoing work about sampling modelling in Mining Software Repository studies.